cfsamson/tools_simple_decimal_rs/README.md

 # Parsing and displaying decimals

 ## Parsing and displaying
-This crate parses strings to decimals, and is flexible regarding \
+This crate parses strings litterals to decimals, and is flexible regarding \
 the input string.

 >Primary use should be quick parsing of text for display/presentation where absolute correctness of the rounding operation is not needed, i.e. scraping information from the web, or presenting larger numbers.

-Right now this is a binary crate so it serves more than a code example than a library.
-I will convert it to a library in time.

 ## Usage
 The crate exposes a Decimal type that implements a trait called #from_text for.
 The Decimal type is a tuple type that only holds a f64 number.